ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     # Copyright: (c) 2018, Terry Jones <terry.jones@example.org>
     # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

-Every file should have a copyright line (see `The copyright notice <https://www.gnu.org/licenses/gpl-howto.en.html>`_) with the original copyright holder.
+Every file should have a `copyright line <https://www.gnu.org/licenses/gpl-howto.en.html>`_ with the original copyright holder.
 Major additions to the module (for instance, rewrites) may add additional copyright lines.
-Any legal questions need to review the source control history, so an exhaustive copyright header is not necessary.
+Any legal review will include the source control history, so an exhaustive copyright header is not necessary.
 The license declaration should be ONLY one line, not the full GPL prefix.
-If you notice a module with the full prefix, feel free to switch it to the one-line declaration instead.

-When adding a copyright line after completing a significant feature or rewrite, add the newer line above the older one, like so:
+When adding a copyright line after completing a significant feature or rewrite, add the newer line above the older one:

 .. code-block:: python